Krabii/homers_monjolo_duck/README.md

 Note: You might have to `sudo` all the above

 #### Mac
-you shouldn't be faking work presence, you actually need to work to make many for your next Macbook which I heard will be even more expensive.
+You shouldn't be faking work presence, you actually need to work to make money for your next Macbook which I heard will be very expensive.

 #### Windows
 * Install a Linux distribution
 * Follow Linux instalation

+### Usage
+After installing run `homers_monjolo.sh` from any open terminal.
+Enjoy slacking at work...